shreshthskanjar124/Design-and-Deployment-of-ERC-20-Cryptocurrency/README.md

 # Design-and-Deployment-of-ERC-20-Cryptocurrency

-# ShashankToken (SST) – Full ERC-20 Demo
+# SSSToken (SSS) – Full ERC-20 Demo
 A complete demo implementation of an ERC-20 token using OpenZeppelin, built and deployed using Remix IDE.

 🚀 Project Overview

-ShashankToken (SST) is a fully functional ERC-20 token deployed on the Ethereum/Polygon testnets.
+SSSToken (SSS) is a fully functional ERC-20 token deployed on the Ethereum/Polygon testnets.
 This project demonstrates:

 1. ERC-20 token creation